Wilda C. Gafney: Early life and education

 Gafney's parents were both teachers, who divorced when she was young.
-She grew up attending a non-denominational church, was baptized in an AME Church, and attended a Catholic high school.
+She grew up attending a non-denominational church, was baptized in an African Methodist Episcopal Church, and attended a Catholic high school.

 Gafney earned a BA from Earlham College, a Quaker institution, in 1987, where she was one of only seven Black students on a campus of over 1000 students.
 She completed a Master's of Divinity from Howard University, an historically black college, in 1997.
 She completed a PhD in Hebrew Bible from Duke University in 2006, where she was mentored by Roland E. Murphy.
 Her doctoral dissertation became her first book, Daughters of Miriam, a study of female prophets in ancient Israel.

 Career

-Gafney is an Episcopal priest, licensed in the Diocese of Fort Worth and formerly resident in the Diocese of Pennsylvania.
-She was a US Army Reserve chaplain and a congregational pastor in the AME Zion Church, as well as a member of Germantown Jewish Center, Reconstructionist Jewish congregation in Philadelphia.
+Gafney is an Episcopal priest.
+She was a US Army Reserve chaplain and a congregational pastor in the African Methodist Episcopal Zion Church, as well as a member of Dorshei Derekh, a Reconstructionist Jewish congregation in Philadelphia.

-Gafney's first teaching position was at the Lutheran Seminaries in Philadelphia and Gettysburg, beginning in 2003.
-In 2014, she was appointed Associate Professor of Hebrew Bible at Brite Divinity School at Texas Christian University.
-In 2018, she served on a committee that recommended The Book of Common Prayer for the Episcopal Church in the United States be changed to gender neutral language.
+Gafney's first teaching position was in the Lutheran Theological Seminaries at Philadelphia and at Gettysburg, beginning in 2003.
+In 2014, she was appointed associate professor of Hebrew Bible at Brite Divinity School at Texas Christian University.
+In 2018, she served on a committee that recommended that the U.S. Episcopal Church's 1979 Book of Common Prayer be changed to gender neutral language.

 Gafney's research focuses on intersections between the biblical text and contemporary issues, and she has taught courses called "The Bible and Black Lives Matter", "Exodus in African American Exegesis", and "The Bible in the Public Square".
 She is on the editorial team for the Journal of Biblical Literature.
 Her book Womanist Midrash uses womanist and feminist hermeneutics to interpret passages from the Hebrew Scriptures.

 From 2012 to 2013, Gafney wrote a series of articles for the Huffington Post on topics including sexual violence and civil rights.
-In June 2018, in response to Jeff Sessions quoting Romans 13 to defend President Donald Trump's policy of separating children from their parents at the border, Gafney wrote an article for Religion Dispatches titled "If We Did Use the Bible to Run the Country…."
+In June 2018, in response to Jeff Sessions quoting Romans 13 to defend President Donald Trump's policy of separating children from their parents at the border, Gafney wrote an article for Religion Dispatches titled "If We Did Use the Bible to Run the Country...."
 In September 2020, Gafney participated in "Scholar Strike", an initiative inspired by the strikes by athletes to call attention to racial injustice in the US.
 Gafney posted a video to the Scholar Strike YouTube page titled "White Supremacy in Biblical Interpretation."
 After many journalists called January 6, 2021, a "dark day", Gafney responded, "Today was not a 'dark day'.
 Today was a white day.
 One of the whitest days in American history."